Most common words used to describe UFOs from reported sightings

 - Count: 1,405

 What exactly does a chevron-shaped UFO look like?
 Look for an inverted V shape such as those used traditionally on military uniforms.
-In May 2019, a U.S. Navy veteran described just that in Irondequoit, N.Y., saying the chevron UFO was roughly the size of several football fields.
+In May 2019, a U.S. Navy veteran described just that in Irondequoit, New York, saying the chevron UFO was roughly the size of several football fields.

 - Count: 1,866